 Some states have expanded their Medicaid programs to cover all people with household incomes below a certain level.
 Others have not.
 (FLORIDA HAS NOT EXPANDED MEDICAID)

-Whether you qualify for Medicaid coverage depends partly on whether your state has
+Whether you qualify for Medicaid coverage depends partly on whether your state has expanded its program.

-• In all states: You can qualify for Medicaid based on income, household size, disability, family status, and other factors.
+- In all states: You can qualify for Medicaid based on income, household size, disability, family status, and other factors.
 Eligibility rules differ between states.